xlelord9292/Zarla-Browser/README.md

 You cannot use our Name or Assets such as Logo, Slogan, Description, etc

 Anyone Violating our License will be executed in Court for a copyright session.
+The license is also under the rule of MIT.

 ### Best Regards,